GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.2/en.md

 ### Import post from WordPress RSS feed

-It reads the WordPress RSS feed for a post, and creates a new post with its data.
+Point to the WordPress RSS feed for a post, and create a new post with its data.

 For instance, the query will parse the following RSS feed for a single post (normally accessible under `https://mysite.com/post-slug/feed/rss/?withoutcomments=1`):